 - Offer workshops and presentations in ally development and anti-sexual violence training

-- Host events that address and reflect women’s and LGBTQ+ experiences
+- Host events that address and reflect women’s and LGBTQIA+ experiences

-- Spread awareness and increase visibility of women’s and LGBTQ+diverse identities
+- Spread awareness and increase visibility of women’s and LGBTQIA+ diverse identities

 Provide resources and advocacy

-- Maintain a library of women’s and LGBTQ+ books and literature.
+- Maintain a library of women’s and LGBTQIA+ books and literature.

-- Offer a variety of referrals for community agencies relating to women’s and LGBTQ+ issues like domestic violence shelters, information on birth control and STIs, hormone therapy, and counseling.
+- Offer a variety of referrals for community agencies relating to women’s and LGBTQIA+ issues like domestic violence shelters, information on birth control and STIs, hormone therapy, and counseling.